Creating a team

 Do I have to push my team anywhere to use it?
 Yes. atl install resolves handles against the GitHub-backed catalog, so a team needs a public repo tagged atl-team (or one atl publish has run against) before it can be installed by handle.

 Can multiple teams coexist in one project?
 Yes — install as many as you like.
 Each team's items are copied into the shared .claude/ directory.
-If two teams declare an item with the same name, the most recently installed one wins and atl prints a one-line warning.
+If two teams declare an item with the same name, a first install lets the most recently installed team's file silently overwrite the earlier one — atl does not currently warn about the collision.
+On atl update (and re-installs) the fan-out discipline preserves a divergent local file at a colliding path rather than clobbering it, so the newcomer does not win there either.
+Prefer unique agent/skill/rule names to avoid the ambiguity.

 What Markdown format does atl use?
 Plain Markdown with optional YAML frontmatter.
 Claude Code's agent and skill format is supported natively.